johnelliott626/johnelliott626/README.md

 # 👋 Hi there!
-I'm John, a senior Computer Science student at the University of South Florida expected to graduate in May 2024.
+I'm John.
+I studied computer science at the University of South Florida and currently work as a Software Engineer at [Citigroup](https://www.citi.com/).
+Here you'll find some side projects of mine from the past (messy-code alert but hey we all start somewhere 😊) and some that I am currently working on!

 I am a passionate problem solver, interested in the exploration of computational solutions to practical, humanitarian, and ethical issues.
-I am pursuing a career in software engineering in hopes to add value to the world and to contribute to innovative solutions.
+I hope to add value to the world and contribute to solutions that help our neighbors.

+Onward friends, there is grace for the journey! ☀️

 ## Projects
 - [Personal Finance Budgeting App](https://github.com/money-solutions/budget-app):